harrysimply/harrysimply/README.md

 ### Hi there 👋

+Nice to meet you!
-I am Huang Xu, Xu is my first name and Huang is my last name.

-I live and work in Hanzhou City, China.
+I am Huang Xu, you can also call me Harry that it is my first English name when I started to learn the language.
+Now I work as a software engineer in Hanzhou City, China.

-I graduated from Zhejiang University in 2019 and now I am a software engineer and data researcher.

-I enjoy life and like to cook and photo, I am also a vlogger.

-Now my favors are speech and other AI applications or implements.

-I think that that life should have unlimited possible, I hope we can be good pals to share what are beautiful.
+My research interests are speech technique and some devops skill.
+I think the speech technique is one kind of mostly easy-to-land AI application and can make people's life difference.

+🚀 I use daily: Java Python

 ![](https://github-readme-stats.vercel.app/api?username=harrysimply)